Bealby/magnet-fishing/README.md

 making, into either collapsing the `Accordion` for more information;
 or for editing and deleting catch log data respectively.

-The text used in the `Home` page will be
+The text used in the `Catch Log` page will be
 `'Source Serif Pro', serif`, of the colour white, `rgb(255,255,255)`, over a blue background, `rgb(26, 16, 112)`, for clarity of reading.